g33k4y/TryHackMe-AdventofCyber2021-Writeup/task20-Day15-The_Grinchs_Day_Off/README.md

 - [Paul](https://tryhackme.com/resources/blog/construction-worker-to-security-engineer-how-paul-used-tryhackme-to-land-his-first-job-in-security) - From construction worker to security engineer
 - [Kassandra](https://tryhackme.com/resources/blog/the-teacher-becomes-the-student) - The teacher becomes the student, from school teacher to security professional
 - [Kenny](https://tryhackme.com/resources/blog/kennys-success-story) - From IT Manager to Security Analyst

+_There is no video for today._

+---
+## Questions

+> Complete the quiz, and share what cyber security career was recommended on Twitter, LinkedIn, Instagram or Facebook!

+**No Answer Needed**

+> Enroll in a TryHackMe learning path that was shown on the career quiz!

+**No Answer Needed**